nidza07/nidza07.github.io/QC-docs/general usage.md

 In addition to configuring this, once a page is opened inside the client web view, shift+N or shift+enter on a link will open that link  inside your default web browser.

 ### Security
-This section contains a few options to make the experience on the Playroom as secure as possible.
+This section contains a few options to make the experience of the Playroom as secure as possible.

 #### Use only secure connections
 Normally, the connection to the Playroom server is encrypted, and made using SSl.
 However, this secure connection may fail, because of an expired certificate, or a problem on your side.
 In the worst case, your connection may even be compromised.